UtrechtUniversity/dataprivacyproject/pages/project-plan.md

 aside: true
 ---

-On this page, you can find our Project and Communication plans, which contain our strategy to make the Data Privacy Project a success!
+On this page, you can find the Project and Communication plans that were formulated at the start of the Data Privacy Project.
+These contai our strategy to make the Data Privacy Project a success!

 ## Project plan
 <embed src="https://utrechtuniversity.github.io/dataprivacyproject/assets/docs/dpp-projectplan.pdf" type="application/pdf" width="962px" height="565px"/>